Codeit-Michael/Flask-REST-Api/documentation.md

 		my_args = peep_put_args.parse_args()	# it takes the following arg reqs
 		return {name: my_args}

 -If you run it with incomplete data, it won't crash because we didn't set it to be required unless we did, just add required=True in our chosen add_argument:
 	peep_put_args.add_argument('age',type=int,help='Peep\'s Age',required=True)
 	# if we didn't meet the requirement it, will crash and the message will pop on the screen

+-Adding objects on db (for now, let's just use the dictionary as db which is named 'peep').
+Let's also add http status code for actions we did.
+For now, let's add 201 because it means created:
+	def put(self,name):
+		my_attrs = peep_put_args.parse_args()	# it takes the ff. peep_put_args's arg reqs
+		peep[name] = my_attrs	# adding objects
+		return peep[name], 201	# add http status code for the changes you did